-I would like to once again thank our valued shareholders, for your continued support, confidence and trust in your Company.
+I would like to thank our valued shareholders, our employees, our customers and other stakeholders for the continued support, confidence and trust that you have reposed in us.

 Please ensure that you and your families continue to stay safe and take all necessary precautions during this period of Covid-19.